bunnie/iris-stitcher/README.md

 # Iris Stitcher

 Image stitching routines for IRIS.
+Read more at [this blog post](https://www.bunniestudios.com/blog/2024/automated-stitching-of-chip-images/).

 Takes a directory of images collected with the automated imaging hardware and aligns them to each other.
 Also performs blending and other adjustments.